mrisher/smtp-sts/spec.md

      analysis of STARTTLS failures, enabling mail providers to gain insight into the security of their SMTP connections without the need to modify MTA codebases directly.
-   * *Offline- or report-only usage:* DANE does not provide a reporting mechanism and does not have a concept of "report-only" for failures; as a result, a service provider cannot receive metrics on TLS acceptability without asking senders to enforce a given policy; similarly, senders who
+   * *Offline or report-only usage:* DANE does not provide a reporting mechanism and does not have a concept of "report-only" for failures; as a result, a service provider cannot receive metrics on TLS acceptability without asking senders to enforce a given policy; similarly, senders who